SimonVaz18/adviser_survey/README.md

 ![python-checker](assets/images/python_checker.png)

 ## Bugs/Improvements
-- A bug I found while testing was the calcualte_trend function was being called too early in the main() thus comparing the previous-to-last row and the current last row before the new row was added.
-To fix this, I adjusted the insights row to not include trend then re-called the sheet to calculate the trend after the insights sheet was updated.
+- A bug I found while testing was the 'calculatete_trend' function was being called too early in the main() thus comparing the previous-to-last row and the current last row before the new row was added.
+To fix this, I adjusted the insights row to not include trend then re-called the sheet to calculate the trend after the insights Sheet was updated.
 - When the insights worksheet is missing or misnamed, the program crashes with a WorksheetNotFound error.
 A future improvement would be to add a clearer error message or create the worksheet automatically if it doesn't exist.
 - Each row of insights lacks a date or timestamp, making it hard to track when a survey was submitted.
 In a future version, a datetime field could be automatically appended to each new response.
 - Trend could be calculated over a larger data-set e.g. last 2 entries, last 5 entries and last 10 entries.
 This would be dependent on sample sizes however could aid in building a better long term picture of trends.